HarisRasul12/ESC499-Thesis-SAT-Trees/README.md

  - Has been scaled to allow for different types of parsing of fields within files
  - Allows specification of labels and features
  - Numerically encodes features and labels
- - TreeDataLoaderBinaryNumerical is a dataloader created to only handle numerical and binary data features
+ - TreeDataLoaderBinaryNumerical is a dataloader created to only handle numerical and binary data features with excel and csv load in capabilities
+ - TreeDataLoaderWithCategorical handles categorcal features, numerical, and binary only txt files

 4. DataReader.ipynb - allows for testing on different datasets